 Advancement to Candidacy

 Upon successful completion of the QE, students will become eligible for recommendation for advancement to candidacy.
-Please refer to the Graduate Council By-Laws (Article IX, Section F) for the School of Medicine Guidelines for Advancement to Candidacy.
 The BME Graduate Program Director will sign the Qualifying Examination form indicating successful completion of all BME requirements for advancement to Ph.D. candidacy.